 The Power Pocket works by leveraging temperature differences between the external environment and your body.
 Using the Seebeck effect, the difference in temperature can be transformed into electricity.
 Sleeping in the Power Pocket sleeping bag for eight hours is enough to charge the average phone up for 24 minutes of talk or 11 hours of standby.

-2,070 clicks in 37 w
+Research: 2,818 clicks in 149 w

 More Stats +/-